 Your subscriber list is the cool kids club, the one place where your like-minded fans know they’ll get special offerings and the inside scoop available nowhere else.
 Here’s the first place to release news announcement, for example.
-Before any press release or social media post about big news, tell these fans first.
+Before you publish any press release or social media post about big news, tell these fans first.
 Let them look good when they share your news with their community.

 Did you land a new book deal?
 Get an advance proof of your upcoming book’s new cover?
 Hit a bestseller list?
 Tell the cool kids first.

 Did one of your chapters or scenes hit the cutting-room floor?
 Send it to the cool kids.

 Discovered a new author you just know your readers will love?
 Cool kids.